-Disease-modifying therapies aren't suitable for everyone with MS. They're only prescribed to those with relapsing-remitting MS or secondary progressive MS who meet certain criteria, such as the number of relapses they have had.
+Disease-modifying therapies aren't suitable for everyone with MS. They're only prescribed to those with relapsing remitting MS or some people with primary or secondary progressive MS who have relapses.

-People without relapses are very unlikely to benefit from the treatments and could still experience side effects from them.
+People with progressive MS who don't have relapses are very unlikely to benefit from the treatments and could still experience side effects from them.

 You can find further information about disease-modifying therapies on these websites: